-- The embarrassment is much more as everything is visible to public domain.
+- The situation as it is visible to public domain.

-- Once any kind of content is shared on social media or the internet, it becomes very difficult and is nearly impossible to fully remove such content.
+- Once any kind of humiliation content is shared on social media, it becomes very difficult to remove such content.

 - The bully can come through fake IDs or change screen names.

 - The bully need not worry about physical retaliation from the victim.
-Their aim is just to tarnish the victim’s image and disrupt their peace.
+They just must tarnish the victim’s image and peace.

 - The resonance of the bullying can be long.
 And one cannot just walk away from it.

 - The humiliation is online and available to anyone 24X7.
-There is no possible escape.
+There seems no escape.

-- The potential of things getting viral and reaching audiences far beyond one’s span of control is very high.
+- The potential of things getting viral and reaching audiences far beyond one span of control is very much valid.

 Any type of bullying is bad and cyber bullying is more devastating because one cannot remove themselves from the situation.
 And must deal with it in public watch.

-By now, you would have understood why you need to protect your teen from cyber bullying.
+So, now you will understand why you need to protect your teen from cyber bullying.

 Sounds scary right.
 It did so for me.

-Cyber bullying has many forms and the most common forms of cyberbullying are the following.
+Cyber bullying has many forms and most common forms of cyberbullying are the followings

-- Sending text messages, emails or Direct Messages that are hurtful or teasing on social sites.
+- Sending text messages, emails or DM on social sites that are hurtful or teasing.

 - Harassment by way of wrongly reporting someone and have them kicked off.

 - Spamming someone with texts or messages that are inappropriate.